-Three times a year, the Vice President Research sends faculty and staff a report summarizing key accomplishments and events in the Offices of the Vice President and Research Services as well as outlining future plans for research.
+The Vice President Research periodically sends faculty and staff a report summarizing key accomplishments and events in the Offices of the Vice President and Research Services as well as outlining future plans for research.

 Dr. Barry Wright appointed director of the Niagara Community Observatory (Sept.
 17, 2013)